bhavyasreegujjula/Infosys_Agentic-AI-for-Franchise-Management-System-with-Performance-Monitoring-Assistance/Milestone1/README.md

 Username / Email
 Password
 Login behavior:
-Both fields are mandatory.
-On successful login, a JWT session token is created.
+Both fields are mandatory.On successful login, a JWT session token is created.
-The JWT token is stored in Streamlit session state.
-The dashboard is shown only when a valid JWT token exists.
-If login fails, the app shows one generic error message.
+The JWT token is stored in Streamlit session state.The dashboard is shown only when a valid JWT token exists.If login fails, the app shows one generic error message.
 The error does not reveal whether the username/email or password was incorrect.